 Forensic Control is an insider threat and risk management firm with offices in London and Washington DC.
 With over a decade of experience in computer forensics and behavioural psychology we’re well-versed in preventing and detecting cybercrime and the malicious behaviour typically seen in cases of fraud, IP theft and other employee concerns.

-We’re completely client-focused and are able to react to client requirements at very short notice.
+We specialise in identifying, collecting, preserving and analysing digitally stored data, providing high quality, legally admissible evidence to a wide range of UK clients.
+Where necessary we conduct covert data collections to maintain discretion during sensitive operations.
 No organisation can guarantee to find the data you are looking for but if it exists, Forensic Control will find it.

 Jonathan Krause MA

 Bob Carrigan MSyl MIEEE